keziah55/save_plot/README.md

 ## Installing

-SavePlot requires Python3 and the corresponding versions of NumPy and Matplotlib.
+SavePlot requires Python 3.x and the corresponding versions of NumPy and Matplotlib.

+As you would expect, it can be installed with:
 ```
 python setup.py build_ext